withcopper/docs/OAuth-Integrators-Guide.md

 * HTTP Authorization header with valid `access_token`

 ##### Response
-The `oauth\userinfo` endpoint is specified by OpenID Connect, and returns the user profile data you requested when authorizing your application:
+The `oauth\userinfo` endpoint is specified by OpenID Connect, and returns the user profile data you requested when authorizing your Application:

 ```
 {